Inzhenerka/docs.getdbt.tech/website/docs/docs/cloud/dbt-copilot-faqs.md

 <Expandable alt_header="Does dbt Copilot store or use personal data?">

-The user clicks the dbt Copilot button, and the user does not otherwise enter data.
+The user clicks the dbt Copilot button.
+Aside from authentication, it works without personal data, but the user controls what is input into dbt Copilot.

 </Expandable>

 <Expandable alt_header="Does dbt Copilot access my warehouse data?">

-dbt Copilot utilizes metadata, including column names, model SQL, the model's name, and model documentation.
-The row-level data from the warehouse is never used or sent to a third-party provider.
-Such output must be double-checked by the user for completeness and accuracy.
+To provide the services, dbt Copilot utilizes the data entered by the user in addition to metadata, including column names, model SQL, the model's name, and model documentation.
+The row-level data from the warehouse is never used or sent by dbt Labs to a third-party provider without action by the user.
+The user is responsible for double-checking output for completeness and accuracy.

 </Expandable>

 <Expandable alt_header="Can dbt Copilot data be deleted upon client written request?">

-The data from using dbt Copilot, aside from usage data, _doesn't_ persist on dbt Labs systems.
-Usage data is retained by dbt Labs. dbt Labs doesn't have possession of any personal or sensitive data.
-To the extent client identifies personal or sensitive information uploaded by or on behalf of client to dbt Labs systems, such data can be deleted within 30 days of written request.
+To the extent client identifies personal or sensitive information uploaded by or on behalf of client to dbt Labs systems by the user in error, such data can be deleted within 30 days of written request.

 </Expandable>

 <Expandable alt_header="Does dbt Labs own the output generated by dbt Copilot?">

-No, you keep your rights to any code or artifacts generated when you use dbt Copilot.
-Your code will never be used to train AI models for other customers.
-For more information, see the [dbt Labs AI principles page](https://www.getdbt.com/legal/ai-principles).
+No, dbt Labs will not dispute your ownership of any code or artifacts unique to your company that are generated when you use dbt Copilot.
+Your code will not be used to train AI models for the benefit of dbt Labs or other third parties, including other dbt Labs customers.

 </Expandable>